 Inspection is the examination of a product design, product service or process/plant.
 It also involves determining its conformity, either against specific requirements or on the basis of professional judgment.
-This broad definition indicates that there exists a wide variety of inspection activities.
+This broad definition thus covers a wide variety of inspection activities.

 The Accreditation Scheme for Inspection Bodies provides official recognition of the integrity and reliability of an inspection body’s services.
 Achieving effective inspection is important in maintaining the safety of plant machinery, equipment, structures and systems in operation.